norns-study-group/pirate-radio/README.md

 ![Pirate Radio](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fstatic.tvtropes.org%2Fpmwiki%2Fpub%2Fimages%2FPirate_radio_station_5417.jpg&f=1&nofb=1)

 The norns study group Discord is turning 1 year old!
 To celebrate, we are experimenting with this new group project.
 Previously we worked on the [song](https://github.com/norns-study-group/song) project.
-The pirate radio project seeks to build on our experinces with the song project, but is bigger, more ambitious, and more structured.
+The pirate radio project seeks to build on our experiences with the song project, but is bigger, more ambitious, and more structured.

 ## The Vision